FEniCS/performance-test/README.md

 ### Requirements

-- FEniCS/DOLFIN installation, with MPI, PETSc and HDF5 enabled
+- FEniCS/DOLFIN-X installation, with MPI, PETSc and HDF5 enabled
-  (development version of dolfinx-X **required**)
+  (development version of dolfinx **required**)
 - PETSc installation (development version **required**)

-The development versions of dolfinx-X and PETSc have a number of fixes that are necessary to run the tests successfully, and for performance.
+The development versions of dolfinx and PETSc have a number of fixes that are necessary to run the tests successfully, and for performance.

 ### Compilation